MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler-deprecated.md

 ---

 # required metadata
-title: ""RevoScaleR-deprecated" function (RevoScaleR) "
+title: "RevoScaleR-deprecated function (RevoScaleR) "
 description: " These functions are provided for compatibility with  older versions of RevoScaleR only, and may be defunct as soon as the next release.  "
-keywords: "(RevoScaleR), "RevoScaleR-deprecated", rxGetNodes, RxHpcServer, rxImportToXdf, rxDataStepXdf, rxDataFrameToXdf, rxXdfToDataFrame, rxSortXdf"
+keywords: "(RevoScaleR), RevoScaleR-deprecated, rxGetNodes, RxHpcServer, rxImportToXdf, rxDataStepXdf, rxDataFrameToXdf, rxXdfToDataFrame, rxSortXdf"
 author: "heidisteen"
 manager: "jhubbard"
 ms.date: "09/07/2017"